-The 2016 Luke Days "75 Years of Airpower" open house featured several exciting acts and dozens of static displays.
-The headlining act, the U.S. Air Force Thunderbirds, performed both Saturday and Sunday along with other aerial performance teams.
-Airmen who carry out the Luke mission of "Training the World's Greatest F-35 and F-16 Pilots" were in attendance.
+The Luke Days 2020 open house will feature several exciting acts and dozens of static displays.
+The headlining act, the U.S. Air Force Thunderbirds, will perform both Saturday and Sunday along with other aerial performance teams.
+Airmen who carry out the Luke mission of "Training the World's Greatest F-35 and F-16 Pilots" are expected to be in attendance.

 Tips for Visitors

 Although more than 100,000 people attend each day of Luke Days, there's plenty of room for everyone.
 Chairs have been permitted.
 If you have young children, bring a stroller or wagon for them.
 You can bring bottled water.

 Children love Luke Days.
 If your kids start to get a little bored you can take them to visit the kids' zone.
 Of course, there are also many military airplanes on the ground that they can walk right up to.
 In some cases, they can even get inside.
 Those static displays are free.